When will my periods come back after I stop taking the pill?

 The first period after stopping the pill is known as a "withdrawal bleed".
 The next one after this is your first natural period.

-It's unlikely that the time you've been on the pill will cause fertility problems.
-Some women conceive immediately after they stop taking it.
+It's unlikely that the time you've been on the pill will cause infertility.
+You might be able to conceive immediately after you stop taking it.

 However, while the pill does not cause fertility problems, it can mask underlying problems you may already have, such as irregular periods.

 You can get pregnant as soon as you come off the pill, so it's important to use another form of contraception, such as condoms, straight away.

 If you want to get pregnant, it's a good idea to plan for pregnancy before you stop taking the pill.
 This gives you time to make sure you're in the best physical health for pregnancy – for example, by taking folic acid supplements, giving up smoking and giving up alcohol.

 Page last reviewed: 1 March 2022